Isha Foundation: Activities

 The foundation organises gatherings (sathsangs) with Vasudev in the Indian states of Tamil Nadu and Karnataka, where he delivers discourses, leads meditations, and conducts question-answer sessions.
 It organises annual pilgrimages (yatras) to Mount Kailash and the Himalayas under Isha Sacred Walks.
 The Kailash-Manasarovar pilgrimage led by Vasudev is among the largest groups to visit Kailash, with 514 pilgrims making the journey in 2010.
 The trip cost up to Rs ₹5 million per person in 2021, with cheaper options available in which devotees receive limited interaction with Vasudev.
+In 2026, 80 pilgrims were killed by the 2026 Nepal–Tibet floods whilst waiting at the border crossing.

 The centre hosts an annual seven-day-long music and dance festival culminating in the all-night celebration of Maha Shivaratri, a major Hindu festival honouring Shiva.

 The foundation sells various products such as yoga mats, personal care products and accessories.
-Its US chapter reported revenues of $40m in 2022.
-The “business leadership” insights program, in particular, was priced at $6500 per person.
+Its US chapter reported revenue of $40 million in 2022.
+The "business leadership" insights program, in particular, was priced at $6500 per person.